-- 1. Students completing an advanced major in history are required to take a minimum of eight units, which normally will include the following components: - a) either HIST 1101 or HIST 1120; or permission of the department to substitute a unit above the 1000 level; - b) three 2000-level units; - c) four units at the 3000 and 4000 level, including HIST 3390/3391 and HIST 4480/4481. - 2.
-Students much achieve a GPA of at least 2.0 in the eight units of history that are taken to qualify for the major.
+- Students completing an advanced major in history are required to take a minimum of eight units, which normally will include the following components: - either HIST 1101 or HIST 1120; or permission of the department to substitute a unit above the 1000 level; - b) three 2000-level units; - four units at the 3000 and 4000 level, including HIST 3390/3391 and HIST 4480/4481. - d) at least two units of North American history and two units of European history - Students much achieve a GPA of at least 2.0 in the eight units of history that are taken to qualify for the major.

-In addition to specific department requirements, the general university requirements for the Bachelor of Arts advanced major degree on page 64 must be fulfilled.
+In addition to specific department requirements, the general university requirements for the Bachelor of Arts advanced major degree on page 72 must be fulfilled.